ooni/probe-cli/docs/design/dd-003-step-by-step.md

 Additionally, Arturo argues that we should strive to keep the implementation of experiments (including the implementation of the primitives they use) as constant in time as possible, to ensure that we can always keep comparing our results.
-This is another good argument.
 By spreading complexity we reduce the risk that a well-meaning refactoring in a support library has side effects for an experiment.